The recent changes to the U.S. tax system have made it even more of a head-spinner.

-The law signed by President Donald Trump in December adds new complexity and even takes a swipe at people who pay to let software or a tax professional figure out the mess for them.
+The tax law signed in December 2017 added new complexity and even took a swipe at people who pay to let software or a tax pro figure out the mess for them.
 The deduction for tax-prep expenses is history.

 But why pay for help with your taxes?
 Maybe you can join the 50 million Americans who get theirs done for free, thanks to a program offered by the Internal Revenue Service.

 IRS Free File is exactly what the name says

 The IRS says 70% of U.S. taxpayers qualify for its Free File service, which helps you complete and file your taxes at no cost.
 (Or as the tax agency's website puts it, "for less than a penny.")

-What if you earn more than $64,000?
+What if you earn more than $66,000?
 The free software isn't available to you, but if you're willing to try tackling an old-fashioned tax return on your own, you can use "Free File Fillable Forms."
-(Just try to say that five times fast!)
+(Just try to say that five times fast.)